 Although bees ofter no companionship or affection, they produce a steady supply of honey, which can be consumed, gifted, or sold.
 The initial investment to get a hive going is high, and it’s recommended you not purchase used materials as you may unintentionally spread whatever bee-disease made them empty.
-But after this initial investment bees require only 15-30 hours of attention every year, and a queen will live for 3-4 years.
-They’re also helpful in pollinating any flowers or fruit trees you have growing nearby.
+But after this initial investment, bees require only 15-30 hours of attention every year, and a queen will live for 3-4 years.
+They’ll also pollinate any flowers or fruit trees you grow nearby.

-If your neighbors are gardeners they’ll love you; if your neighbors are parents they’ll hate you; and if your neighbors are the hot, mean sister from Ever After, they will abuse their step siblings and blame it on you.
+If your neighbors are gardeners they’ll love you; if your neighbors are parents they’ll hate you; and if your neighbors are the hot, mean sister from Ever After, they’ll abuse their step-siblings and blame it on you.
 So messed up.

-If you highly prize an animal that is low-maintainance and deeply useful but don’t particularly crave affection or interaction, bees are easily the best choice.
-I don’t keep bees myself, but I have designed my garden to attract as many of them as possible.
+If you prize a low-maintenance and deeply useful animal but don’t particularly crave affection or interaction, bees are easily the best choice.
+I don’t keep bees myself, but I’ve designed my garden to attract as many of them as possible.

 Total score: 16.25

 Chickens get top utility scores because they passively and naturally do amazing things.
 Obviously they produce eggs, one of the most useful kitchen staples.
-These eggs last longer and have a higher nutritional content (and better taste) than supermarket eggs.
-They eat fleas, ticks, snakes, mice, and other hazards to humans.
-Hens are fairly quiet, cheap, and easy to maintain, and need very little land compared to all other farmyard critters.
-They are a bit messy and smelly, but they’re meant to live exclusively outside anyway.
+They eat fleas, ticks, aphids, snakes, mice, and other hazards.
+Hens are fairly cheap and easy to maintain, and need very little land compared to other farmyard critters.
+They’re a bit messy and smelly, but they’re meant to live exclusively outside anyway.

-The trickiest part of raising them is figuring out what to do with them when they stop laying eggs.
+The trickiest part of raising hens is figuring out what to do with them when they stop laying eggs.
 Most hens lay heavily for three to four years, sporadically for five to seven years, and will die at between nine and ten years.
-If you’re interested in them purely as a pet, this is no problem.
+If you’re interested in them purely as pets, no problem.
 But if you’re in it for the eggs, might as well man up and eat them when they hit menopause.
 After all, that’s what society does to human women!
 Unless you’re a vegan, you’re already killing chickens—you’re just outsourcing the act of slaughter.
 If you raise them yourself, at least you’ll know that they had a great life and a quick death.